uoe-dlam/image-attribution-tagger/README.md

 ## Credits

-This plugin was original created by contributors eltodd and jhipkin from [Red8 Interactive](https://red8interactive.com/).
+This plugin was original created by contributors _eltodd_ and _jhipkin_ from [Red8 Interactive](https://red8interactive.com/).
 It was forked to add multisite support to the package.
+The plugin in this repository is maintained by the [University of Edinburgh](https://www.ed.ac.uk) DLAM Learning Applications Development Team.

+The original code for this plugin can be found in the [WordPress plugin repository](https://wordpress.org/plugins/image-attribution-tagger/).